I am drawn to geometry, symmetry, pattern, and diagram, and my paintings are acts of locating meaning in their messages.

 Merging elements of expressionism and minimalism, I use color, form, texture, and line to create paintings that are at once exuberant and contained, emotional and logical.
-The tension that arises from this opposition drives my work.
+The tension that arises from this opposition drives both the subject and the process of my work.